jsenv/file-size-impact/readme.md

 ### 3. Create a GitHub token

-In order to have `process.env.GITHUB_TOKEN` you need to create a GitHub token with `repo` scope at https://github.com/settings/tokens/new.
-After that you need to setup this environment variable.
-The exact way to do this is specific to your project and tools.
-Applied to Travis you could add it to your environment variables as documented in https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings.
+The GitHub token is required to be able to post a commment in the pull request.
+You need to create a GitHub token with `repo` scope at https://github.com/settings/tokens/new.
+Finally you need to setup this environment variable.
+The exact way to do this is specific to the tools your are using.

 # getFileSizeReport